Skip to Main Content

 The interior decision to use cubic furniture against a high ceiling is a deliberate choice, not a decorative accident.
 Two-level dining spaces in warehouse conversions can easily fragment into dead zones, but the restrained geometry here organises the sightlines rather than competing with them.
 Natural light, which floods the bright and airy room, is the primary atmosphere-setter, shifting the mood across a lunch service in ways that a designed lighting rig never quite replicates.
 The minimalism is the point: strip back the surface clutter and the food, when it arrives, occupies the full foreground of your attention.

-As a sibling venue to Xin Rong Ji in Chengdu, Tan carries the DNA of a restaurant group that has thought seriously about how to present regional Chinese cooking to an audience with rising expectations for both the plate and the room.
-That Chengdu connection is not incidental — it explains the kitchen's orientation and its confidence with Sichuanese flavour profiles that, in less careful hands, can tip into one-note heat.
+As a sibling venue to Xin Rong Ji in Chengdu, Tan presents regional Chinese cooking with clear attention to both the plate and the room.
+That Chengdu connection is not incidental, it explains the kitchen's orientation and its confidence with Sichuanese flavour profiles that, in less careful hands, can tip into one-note heat.

 The Sichuanese Kitchen in a Northern City